Blog

 The LACE way – methodology plus mindset

 With this in mind, our favoured approach is to support the right project methodology with the right mindset for the programme.
-It’s important to agree both the methodology and mindset early, and to instill it throughout the project team and their various individual styles and habits.
+It’s important to agree both the methodology and mindset early, and to instil it throughout the project team and their various individual styles and habits.
 This way, the programme gains its own habits which individuals can defer to and organise around, so everyone is embodying a shared ethos and working towards common goals.

 Strategising a mindset isn’t new.
 A 2014 HR Magazine article explored the value of using this approach to define new business cultures, outlining the successes it can unlock.
 Applying the ‘mindset’ approach to a project environment can be just as impactful.